June 30, 2316

 “I’ll see you later Mr. Silverspoon.”
 Taylor called after him.
 He wouldn’t.

 The Healer gestured for him to follow for the mandatory health checkup.

-Ethan was restricted to a bed.
-The Healer that collected him from the garage made sure that he stayed put by activating the invisi-walls saved for troublesome patients.
-He was an adult now, by a year, if the Healer told him to stay put, he would.
-He sighed—decided it was a security precaution in case there was a cart of chemicals nearby (not like he’d play with them for fun)—and adjusted the glass reader on a stand next to his bed.
+They restricted Ethan to a bed.
+The Healer who collected him from the garage made sure he stayed put by activating the invisi-walls saved for troublesome patients.
+As an adult, by a year, if the Healer told him to stay put, he would.
+He sighed—decided they made it a security precaution in case of a nearby cart of chemicals (not like he’d play with them for fun)—and adjusted the glass reader on a stand next to his bed.
 It contained information about his health records.
-Outside of medical needs, he was mildly curious as to what the Academy kept on file.
+Outside of medical needs, he wondered what the Academy kept on file.